 Mariana Federica Wolfner is the Goldwin Smith Professor of Molecular Biology and Genetics, and a Stephen H. Weiss fellow.
 Her research focuses on understanding, at the molecular/gene level, the important reproductive processes that occur around the time when a sperm fertilizes an egg.
 Using the Drosophila model, the Wolfner laboratory studies the molecular signals that "activate" an oocyte to begin embryo development and also studies how seminal proteins modulate the reproductive physiology and behavior of female insects.
-Mariana’s primary teaching areas are in Development & Evolution, and Developmental Genetics.
+Mariana’s primary teaching areas are in Development & Evolution, and in Advanced Genetics.
 Mariana has a B.A. in Biology and Chemistry from Cornell, a Ph.D. in Biochemistry from Stanford, and she did postdoctoral work at UC San Diego.
-She is a Fellow of the American Association for the Advancement of Science, and has received awards and recognition for her research, teaching and advising.
-She serves on several Editorial and Biology-organizations’ Boards, and on various Study Sections and grants panels.
+She is a Fellow of the American Association for the Advancement of Science, and has received awards and recognition for her research, teaching, and advising.
+She serves on several Editorial and Biology-organizations’ Boards, and on various grants panels.
 For further information about the Wolfner lab’s research, please see: http://wolfnerlab.wixsite.com/wolfnerlab

 Our lab uses molecular biology and genetics to dissect the important reproductive processes that occur around the time when a sperm fertilizes an egg.
 We use the fruit fly, Drosophila melanogaster, for most of our work.
 Drosophila reproduction and development can be readily studied with molecular biology, genetic and genomic techniques.
 Furthermore, Drosophila serves as a model for other animal systems.
 Many of the genes and reproductive/developmental phenomena in flies have counterparts or analogues in other animals, including humans and insect vectors of disease.